Mask-adaptive Gated Convolution and Bi-directional Progressive Fusion Network for Depth Completion: Related Works

 \subsection{Multi-modal Data Fusion}

-Multi-modal feature fusion is another essential aspect compared to depth feature extraction.
-Xu and Imran \cite{xu2019depth, imran2019depth} used direct channel-wise concatenation to fuse features.
-Zhong, Li, Zhou, et al. \cite{zhong2019deep, li2020multi, zhou2022self} designed adaptive modules to realize global feature fusion throughout the encoding and decoding procedures.
-Chen et al. \cite{aggnet} proposed Attention Guided Gated-Convolution (AG-GConv) to fuse depth and color features at different scales, effectively reducing the negative impacts of invalid depth data on the reconstruction.
-Additionally, Rignet, GuideNet, and Ssgp \cite{rignet, guidenet, schuster2021ssgp} proposed a dual-modal encoder-decoder network that uses the reconstructed color features to guide the depth encoding process, enabling a multi-level fusion within the network architecture.
-In this paper, We propose the Bi-directional Progressive Fusion (BP-Fusion) module, which aims to comprehensively fuse color and depth cues from a global perspective.
+Multi-modal feature fusion is another essential aspect compared to depth feature extraction. \cite{xu2019depth, imran2019depth} used direct channel-wise concatenation to fuse features. \cite{zhong2019deep, li2020multi, zhou2022self, yaneccv} designed adaptive modules to realize global feature fusion throughout the encoding and decoding procedures.\cite{aggnet} proposed Attention Guided Gated-Convolution (AG-GConv) to fuse depth and color features at different scales, effectively reducing the negative impacts of invalid depth data on the reconstruction.
+Additionally, Rignet, GuideNet, and Ssgp \cite{rignet, guidenet, schuster2021ssgp, tang2024bilateral} adopt dual-modal encoder-decoder networks, enabling a multi-level fusion within the network architecture.
+In this paper, We propose the Bi-directional Aligning Projection (Bid-AP) module, which aims to comprehensively align depth-relevant cues from the two modalities, and fuse the features in a global perspective.